 This is a clear, friendly step-by-step course that builds your spelling knowledge and confidence in spelling because it's not about learning obscure spelling rules but useful, very helpful rules like the simplest rule: adding -es to nouns and verbs, we'll look at rules such as drop the 'e'; silent 'e'; and the 1:1:1 doubling up rule - these all help your reading too.
 We'll start off with looking at the Key Terms and Vocabulary of Spelling, which is a look at some very useful words that we need to be able to understand these rules.

-It's mainly a video based course with some worksheet attachments in the resources for you too.
+It's a video based course with additional PDF worksheets for revision, and exercises and spelling tests in the Resources too.

 This introduction to the Spelling Rules Course explains how this course is suitable for adults who are American and British English users.
 This course is for you if you feel embarrassed by your spelling, had a bad experience at school, have not really had to use spelling much but now because of emails, social media, writing reports, etc. suddenly need to improve spelling for your work, and to improve your job prospects, or maybe help your children with their spelling.